Three Misconceptions About Millennials in the Workplace

 As this group of people continues to join the corporate world, or further develop it, the common stereotypes regarding this generation must be realized and acknowledged as false.
 Find out what ideologies set Creative Juice aside, and learn the three misconceptions about millennials that may be holding your business back.

 Millennials Are Desperate for Work

 While the unemployment rate is remaining stagnant and the cost of living continues to grow, millennials are finding themselves in unconventional living situations and taking more jobs outside of their field of choice.
 What does this mean in an economy that will be a mostly millennial workforce in the next 10 years?
 Millennials aren’t so much desperate for work, they want to enjoy what they are doing and stray away from the traditional route many have taken following college.
 More and more people from this generation are deciding to take a pay cut for the right position and are being more flexible or fluid when it comes to titles and job duties.
 Simply put – millennials are taking their time to find the perfect career.

 Millennials Don’t Value Tradition

-Certain stock images may come to mind when we think of the traditional white collar job – but millennials don’t always fit into this cookie cutter mold.
-It goes without saying that equality in the workplace is an essential, but inclusivity is a trait often overlooked by many companies.
+Certain stock images may come to mind when we think of the traditional white-collar job – but millennials don’t always fit into this cookie-cutter mold.
+It goes without saying that equality in the workplace is essential, but inclusivity is a trait often overlooked by many companies.
 No generation, thus far, has been more exposed to the deconstruction of marginalization than millennials.
 A diverse and inviting work environment speaks to potential applicants from this generation, and to the evolving practices and ethics of today’s society.